spacelift-io/user-documentation/docs/vendors/cloudformation/README.md

 ## Template bucket limitations

 Spacelift uses a user-provided S3 bucket to upload templates to as part of applying your changes.
 When creating this bucket, please make sure that the bucket name does not contain any periods (`.`).
 Using a bucket name containing periods will cause the template upload to fail.

+## Drift Detection limitations

+Spacelift does not support true drift detection for CloudFormation stacks.
+Currently, Spacelift relies on AWS ChangeSets to preview potential updates.
+ChangeSets only indicate what would change if the current template were reapplied, but they do not detect whether resources have been modified outside of CloudFormation.

+This means that if infrastructure changes are made manually (for example, directly in the AWS Console or via the CLI), those changes may not be flagged as drift in Spacelift.

+In contrast, AWS provides a separate DetectStackDrift API which can detect out-of-band modifications, but this is not currently used by Spacelift.

+Important: Customers should not rely on Spacelift’s CloudFormation integration for full drift detection.
+If you need guaranteed drift detection, you must run AWS’s native drift detection (DetectStackDrift) outside of Spacelift.